mimium-org/mimium-web/content/en/docs/Users Guide/Getting started/examples.en.md

 updateIndex()@48000
 ```

-In mimium, the current specification as of v0.3.0 does not adopt the for loop statement that most languages have.
+V0.3.0 does not adopt the for loop statement that most languages have.
 However, you can define a recursive function to represent a recursive loop as shown in lines 3~6.
 In the sol-fa example, after executing `updateIndex()` at 48000 samples in line 7, the `now` and `@` keywords are used together in the function to execute `updateIndex()` at 48000 samples from the current time (line 5).

 ### Point 3: Using the `now` and `@` keywords together